 “Not really.”
 He shrugged and walked away.

-I admit being a bit disappointed, because I was fully prepared to offer explanations for ALL of my notebooks.
+I admit to being a bit disappointed because I was fully prepared to offer explanations for ALL of my notebooks.

 I have a Moleskine Daily Planner, and at the end of each day, I jot down what I did that day.
 Who I saw.
 What I did.
 No commentary, hardly more than a sentence of detail.
 This is as close to a daily journal as I get.